OlgaKuryatnikova/website/content/publication/machines.md

 +++
 # Abstract and optional shortened version.
-abstract = "We consider the minimum makespan problem for n tasks and two unrelated parallel selfish machines." abstract_short = ""
+abstract = "We consider the minimum makespan problem for n tasks and two unrelated parallel selfish machines.
+Let Rn be the best approximation ratio of randomized monotone scale-free algorithms. " abstract_short = ""

 title = "New bounds for truthful scheduling on two unrelated selfish machines"